maanlamp/react-f3/README.md

 ### Email & password

 <details>
-<summary>Click here to open the example using react-select</summary>
+<summary>Click here to open a simple example for a login form using email and password</summary>

 ```tsx
 import { Form, useForm } from "react-f3";